 On June 29, 2020, Capstone filed a motion to file a First Amended Complaint that would add, among other things, a claim for enforcement of a guaranty signed by an entity related to Turbine Intl., Hispania Petroleum, S.A., and personal claims against the principals of Turbine Intl. and Hispania.
 That motion was granted on August 19, 2020, and the First Amended Complaint ("FAC") is now on file.
 All of the new defendants have been served and have filed answers.
-A trial date in the matter has been set for December 12, 2022.
 Discovery is ongoing.
-The Company has not recorded any liability as of June 30, 2022 as the matter is too early to estimate.
+The Company has not recorded any liability as of September 30, 2022 as the matter is too early to estimate.